haya14busa/vital-exe-assert/README.md

 - You can leave assertions in production code because it doesn't execute assertions in production code by default
 - But, Vim script doesn't have lazy evaluation feature, so arguments of assert functions will be evaluated even if assertions doesn't run.
 - Use `:exe` (`:execute`) instead of `:call` to execute assertions
+- See `:h themis-helper-assert` for available assert functions
+- TODO: help document

 Installation
 ------------